shivakumar0002/Prompt-Engineering-with-Langchain/README.md

 ```

 ### 4. Add Your OpenAI API Key
+set it directly in the script using `os.environ`.
+or
 Create a `.env` file:
 ```bash
 echo "OPENAI_API_KEY=your-api-key" > .env
 ```
-Or set it directly in the script using `os.environ`.